-Nonmatriculated applicants will be considered for the BARLS and BPE degrees only
+Nonmatriculated applicants will be considered for the BARLS and BPE degrees only.

 Nonmatriculated applicants must present a minimum average of 65% or equivalent based on the following subject requirements.
-Possession of this minimum average does not guarantee admission to the program.
+Possession of this minimum average does not quarantee admission to the program.

-- (1) English 30 (with a minimum grade of 60%) - (2) Subject from Group A or C (Biology 30 recommended)
+- (1) English 30 or English Language Arts 30-1 (with a minimum grade of 60%) - (2) Subject from Group A or C (Biology 30 recommended)